9 Effective Ways to Motivate Your Students to Do Homework

 If students are discouraged, particularly students who lack motivation to begin with, they will unplug completely.
 I don’t want that to happen.
 Three missed homework assignments converts to three zeros in the grade book.
 My department’s homework category is valued at 20%.
 Now the students have Ds or Fs.

 I deal with this issue by giving students 50 out of 100 instead of zeros.
 They still get an F for not turning in homework, but it doesn’t dramatically affect their grade.

 STUDENTS DON’T UNDERSTAND THE HOMEWORK SO THEY DON’T DO IT

-If students don’t understand the homework, they won’t do it, of course.
+It’s hard to motivate students to do homework they feel incapable of doing.
+If they don’t understand it, they won’t do it, of course.
 Here is my solution:

 - I never assign a task until we have thoroughly practiced the concept in class first.
 I have changed the homework many times when I realized students had not had sufficient time to master a concept or to hear enough language in context.